emard/ulx3s-bin/README.md

     svf processing file: "bitstream.svf"

 # Troubleshooting

+If you see some FAILs in DAC, make sure that you uploaded suitable bitstream [f32c for selftest](/fpga/f32c). f32c for "normal" use will always show DAC fails.

 If manually soldering, solder first BGA chip and check all of its connections using universal instrument set to diode test.